NetApp-StorageGRID/AzureMirror/README.md

 	--size size --count 1000 > managekits.log
 	~~~~
 ##Questions?##
-Please contact @netapp-ng-group for feedbacks and questions.
+While this is not a product from NetApp, we do welcome feedbacks.
+Please contact ng-cloud-management-kits@netapp.com for feedbacks and questions.